drab-l/nrmcalc/README.md

 Supports user definable binary and unary operations.

-Binary operation is defined as "left-operant @+alphanumeric "right-operand".
+Binary operation is defined as "left-operant" @+alphanumeric "right-operand".
 Unary operations is "[@+alphanumeric operand]".

-The unary operation can omit "@+alphanumeric", in which case it is equivalent to @ only (alphanumeric is an empty string).
+The unary operation can omit "@+alphanumeric", in which case it is equivalent to "@" only(alphanumeric is an empty string).

 Binary and unary operations can be defined with set_custom1_cb and set_sqr_bra_cb function, where the first argument is "alphanumeric" string after @ and the second argument is the operation.

+Variable names are alphabet characters only.
+Numeric values are supported in decimal, octal (prefix 0o), and hexadecimal (prefix 0x).

+It also supports commands apart from expressions.
+It starts with a "@" and any command can be added.
+Up to 9 arguments can be used, each referenced by $1,$2,...,$9.

 The syntax is follows.